wp-plugins/speed-booster-pack/readme.txt

 = Why Site Speed Is Important =

 When visitors lands on your site for the first time, you only have a 3 seconds to capture their attention and convince them to stick around.
+That's not convinced you?
+Read on:

 >* Google incorporating site speed in search rankings